typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 Once our image is published, we will utilize Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) to deploy the application.
 Using StatefulSet, given a service named `myapp` and `3` replicas, Kubernetes will start `3` [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/) with the names `myapp-0`, `myapp-1`, and `myapp-2`.
 These Pod names will be registered in the Kubernetes DNS, such that they can be resolved by the pods within the same StatefulSet.
 This would mean `myapp-0` as a host name can be resolved within the `myapp-2` pod, for example.

-Based on the above example, the container `myapp-0` can be used as the seed node to form the Akka cluster within Kubernetes.
+Based on the above example, the container `myapp-0`, `myapp-1`, and `myapp-2` can be used as the seed node to form the Akka cluster within Kubernetes.
 Each Pod will also need to expose the Akka remoting port so it is accessible from a different Pod instance.
 We will utilize Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/) to achieve this.

 Our overall steps will be: